AhmadG-coder/aurora-labs-homework/README.md

 ### Disclaimers: ###
-- couldnt figure out a way to run the script locally, cause: \
+- the string sent in the E-mail is the access token couldnt wrap a proper solution, issue: \
-  in order to update the repository webhook url to the new jenkins site, an access token is needed if the access token is committed to the SCM, github deletes it the only options is to add it \
+if the github access token is committed to the repository, it's deleted \
-as an environment secret -> it can only be accessed via github actions
+so full cmd cant be sent here since it will contain the access token